-- Repair work on guitars and basses, included both basic and Floyd Rose setups, cleaning, neck adjustments, minor electrical work such as swapping pickups, setting intonation and string height.
+- Repair work on guitars and basses, including both basic and Floyd Rose setups, cleaning, neck adjustments, minor electrical work such as swapping pickups, setting intonation, and string height.

-- Worked as a sale associate and helped the customer find the exact instrument they were looking for.
+- Worked as a sales associate and helped the customer find the exact instrument they were looking for.

 - Provided them with all the information they needed, answered any questions the customer may have had, if I wasn’t sure, I would look it up to make sure I gave the customer correct information, and so they left with a new instrument or all the information to help them find the right one.

 - Completed multiple tasks; including, but not limited to, set up and breakdown of all shows in a timely fashion.

 - The educational requirements for this position are more focused on the technical aspects that are required to work the equipment behind any kind of theatrical production.
 Without a formal education, you will need considerable experience to substitute, but a degree in theater with an emphasis on stage assistance will do.